nwtime/ntpwww/content/en/archives/drivers/driver23.md

 #### Description

-This driver supports the PTB Automated Computer Time Service (ACTS) and it is a modified version of the NIST ACTS driver so see it for more informations..
+This driver supports the PTB Automated Computer Time Service (ACTS) and it is a modified version of the NIST ACTS driver so see it for more information.

 It periodically dials a prespecified telephone number, receives the PTB timecode data and calculates the local clock correction.
 It designed primarily for use when neither a radio clock nor connectivity to Internet time servers is available.
 For the best accuracy, the individual telephone line/modem delay needs to be calibrated using outside sources.

 The only change between this driver and the NIST one is the data format.
-Infact PTB data format is the following:
+In fact PTB data format is the following:

 <pre>Data format
 0000000000111111111122222222223333333333444444444455555555556666666666777777777 7